hanabi/hanabi.github.io/README.md

 ## Level 2 - Intermediate Strategies

+### The Prompt + Finesse

+* In general, remember that players will always assume *Prompts* over *Finesses*.
+Thus, is it possible to do a clue that *Prompts* a card from a player's hand and THEN gets them to blind-play their *Finesse Position* card on the next turn.
+* For example, in a 3-player game:
+  * Red 1 is played on the stacks.
+  * Bob has a clued red card in his hand on slot 4.
+  * Alice clues Cathy reds, touching a red 4.
+  * Bob knows he has both red 2 and red 3, but he only has one clued red card in his hand.
+So this must be both a *Prompt* on him and a *Finesse* on him at the same time.
+  * Since *Prompts* take precedence over *Finesses*, he plays the clued red card first from slot 4 as red 2.
+  * On his next turn, he blind plays slot 2 as red 3.
+(His *Finesse Position* at the time of the clue was slot 1, but he drew a card, and now the red 3 slid down to slot 2.)

 ### Reverse Finesses

 * In a normal *Finesse*, you would give a clue to a person AFTER the person blindly playing the card.
 If you give a *Finesse* clue to someone BEFORE the blind-play occurs, it is called a *Reverse Finesse*.
 This is more complicated than a normal *Finesse* and is harder to see.